anoma/nspec/docs/arch/system/types/nullifierkey.juvix.md

 # Nullifier Key

-A *resource nullifier key* is of type `NullifierKey`.
+A *resource nullifier key* is of type `NullifierKey`, sometimes called *nullifier key commitment*.
+A nullifier key is data `NullifierKey`.
 A nullifier key is data used to compute the nullifier of a resource and expected to be unique for each resource.

 ## `NullifierKey`